SpencerTinnin/e621dl/README.md

         |-- Unknows_Artist
 ```

-If have some issue with that, post it [here]( https://github.com/lurkbbs/e621dl/issues ).
+If have some issue or troubles with how to use that, post it [here]( https://github.com/lurkbbs/e621dl/issues ), or contact me via lurkbbs@gmail.com or send me a message on e621.net, my username is lurkbbs.
 If not, I'll leave it like this for now.

 Also, you can make a subcategory inside of another subcategory.
 And you can make an empty subcategory, like this